Economy of Tasmania: Exports

 In 2015-2016 the top five countries Tasmania exported to were China, Taiwan, Malaysia, the US, and Japan, with the combined total of China and Taiwan dwarfing all other export country locations several times over.

 Of the exported products in 2015-2016, processed metals and metal products was the top category in dollar value terms.
 Of the total $AUD 2.853 billion of states exports, this category generated $AUD 1.216 billion in sales.
 The next top four export categories where; Ores and concentrates, meat products, seafood products and dairy products.
 From 2011 to 2016 wood and paper product exports has declined by close to 50%.

 Tourism and hospitality

 Tourism is a large contributor to the state's economy.

 For the year ending September 2016, there were 1.19 million visitors, up 4 per cent from 1.14 for the previous year.
 Total nights spent by visitors in the state increased by 8 per cent to 10.58 million.
 Visitor expenditure increased by 8 per cent to $AUD 2.07 billion.
 The number of interstate visitors to Tasmania increased by 3 per cent to 1.01 million (was 982,000).
 To place this in context, the total estimated population in June 2016 of Tasmania was 519,128.
 Which means more than double the states population are tourist visitors over a year period.

+Narcotics

+Tasmania is the world's largest producer of legal opium narcotics, produced by pharmaceutical company Extractas Bioscience.